Rose Essential Oil

 What is the recommended dosage of Rose Essential Oil?

-Reported potential side effects may include: Skin irritation or contact dermatitis can occur with undiluted topical use.
+For most healthy adults, Rose Essential Oil is well tolerated at studied doses.
+Reported effects can include: Skin irritation or contact dermatitis can occur with undiluted topical use.
 Rare allergic reactions to rose volatile compounds have been reported.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Rose Essential Oil is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: No clinically significant systemic drug interactions are documented at typical aromatherapy doses.
+Possible interactions include: No clinically significant systemic drug interactions are documented at typical aromatherapy doses.
 Topical use with other strong essential oils may increase skin sensitivity.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(4 citations)